windurisky/goodnight-app-backend/README.md

 - Includes necessary associated data to minimize N+1 queries

 #### Scaling Strategy
-For future growth, see the detailed [Scaling Strategy](#scaling-strategy) section below which outlines our multi-tier approach inspired by Twitter's timeline architecture.
+For future growth, see the detailed [Scaling Strategy](#scaling-strategy) section below which outlines the scalable multi-tier approach inspired by Twitter's timeline architecture.

 ## API Endpoints